aiman99aleryany/Sfesten/OOA.md

 <ul>

-<li>Choosing the data type from the user, what is the data type that will be converted to qr code.</li>
+<li>Choosing the data type from the user, what is the data type that will be converted to a qr code.</li>

-<li>The Requirements will change according to the data type chosen.</li>
+<li>The Requirements will change according to the data type that has been chosen.</li>

-<li>Fetching the Requirements/data from the user by pointing the path whether it's a vcard, pdf or image etc. Or you can enter the data manually.</li>
+<li>Fetching the Requirements/data from the user by pointing the path to the data whether it's a vcard, pdf or image etc. Or you can enter the data manually.</li>

-<li>Compare if all the provided data fits the chosen data type, by accessing the data type models. and if it fits will continue to the next stage.</li>
+<li>Compare if all the provided data fits the chosen data type, by accessing the data type models. and if it fits the program will continue to the next stage.</li>

 <li>Creating the QR code.</li>

 <li>Show the QR code to the user and deliver it in JPG form.</li>

 <li>Add a foreign key to the QR code to be added to the database.</li>
+<li>Add the QR code to the database.</li>
 <li>The database will be transferred to the django server. </li>

 <li>You will be able to search for the qr code by the foreign key on the server.</li>